-About the shape - Under utilized in the western kitchen, the nakiri’s flat blade is meant for the push/pull chopping of vegetables.
-Since the entire flat edge of the knife ktouches the cutting board at once, you wont be turning the vegetable into an 'accordion', still connected like a paper doll after you've cut them.
-The added weight of the blade allow it to fall through food more easily while you chop, so the knife does more of the work for you!
-Masakage nakiris are made taller than the average nakiri so they last longer and work better for folks with large hands.
+About the Shape - A Nakiri is a vegetable knife.
+Under utilized in the Western kitchen, the Nakiri’s flat blade is meant for the push/pull chopping of vegetables.
+Since the entire flat edge of the knife kisses the cutting board at once, you wont be turning the vegetable into an accordion.
+Accordion vegetables are still connected like a paper doll after you're “done” cutting them.
+To truly understand the awesomeness of a Nakiri we recommend making onion soup your first night with the knife.
+The ease of chopping will blow you away.

 About Masakage Mizu -Dubbed Mizu (water), these blades have a blue/black kurouchi finish giving the impression of cold, deep water.
 Paired with an oval cherry handle and a not too fancy plastic collar, these knives are great for the cook that wants performance without blowing their budget.